smr-dalli/Day_1/README.md

 # Day_1

-This is the first day of the AI strive bootcamp
+* This is the first day of the AI strive bootcamp and excited to be a part of it and develop my skills over time on coding.

-# Day_2
-This is to see how read me file works in the git
+* Also, getting familiar with GITHUB and the README.